sailfishos/sailjail-permissions/README.md

 ### Use correct application data directories

-Modify Qt application main function by setting the organization and application name to match the declaration added to the desktop file.

-    QScopedPointer<QGuiApplication> app(Sailfish::createApplication(argc, argv));
+Applications that are not using the Sailfish App library ([libsailfishapp](https://github.com/sailfishos/libsailfishapp)) for their initialization must ensure that correct organization and application name is set.

     ...
+    QGuiApplication *app = ...;
     app->setOrganizationName(QStringLiteral("org.foobar"));
     app->setApplicationName(QStringLiteral("MyApp"));
     ...

-When Sailfish App library (libsailfishapp) is used these values are set automatically to the values set in desktop file.
+When Sailfish App library is used, these values are set automatically to the values set in application's Desktop Entry file.

 ### Files shared with other applications